stanislaw/NSStringFromAnyObject/README.md

   * `void *` and `const void *` pointers.
   * Numeric types: `BOOL`, `double`, `float`, `int`, `long` and others.
   * C strings: `char *` and `const char *`.
-  * Typical `structs` like two floats of four doubles (MKMapSize, MKMapRect and similar).
+  * Typical `structs` like struct of two floats or four doubles (MKMapSize, MKMapRect and similar).
 * UIKit types: `CGRect`, `CGSize`, `CGPoint`.

 NSStringFromAnyObject can be extended with additional "any object handlers": see how the handlers for objects of UIKit are written: they are decoupled from main C/Objective-C "any objects handler" so they can be included manually if these frameworks are needed.
 Browse the code to see how to write custom handlers.